 Users whose roles do not include

 develop permissions or that have Model Set access not set to All will need a Looker admin to grant them

 develop permissions for a model set that includes the

-For example, say that you want to give your finance team access to the Data Dictionary extension, but the
+For example, say that you want to give your finance team access to the Data Dictionary extension.
+The finance team is assigned the

-Finance Team model set does not currently grant access to the
+Finance Team model set, but it does not currently grant access to the

 data-dictionary model checkbox.

 After adding the

 data-dictionary model to the